Energy transformation

 Energy transformation, also known as energy conversion, is the process of changing energy from one form to another.
 In physics, energy is a quantity that provides the capacity to perform work (e.g. lifting an object) or provides heat.
-In addition to being converted, according to the law of conservation of energy, energy is transferable to a different location or object or living being, but it cannot be created or destroyed.
+Energy can be converted to different forms or transferred to a different location or object or living being, but it cannot be created or destroyed.